-Homeowners Claims Activity, Counts Reported by Claimant and by Coverage
+Schedule 2-Homeowners Claims Activity, Counts Reported by Claimant and by Coverage

 Report the number of reserves/lines/features opened for each coverage part per claim.
-For example, if one claim results in a reserve/line/feature opened for two liability claimants, two medical payment claims, one dwelling claim for the insured, and one personal property claim for the insured, you would report as follows: Dwelling - 1; Personal Property - 1; Liability - 2; Medical Payments - 2.
+For example, if one claim results in a reserve/line/feature opened for two liability claimants, two medical payment claims, one dwelling claim for the insured, and one personal property claim for the insured, you would report as follows: Dwelling -1; Personal Property -1; Liability -2; Medical Payments -2.
 The number of days to final payment (if payment is made) would be calculated separately for each claimant.

-Description State Indicator (State for which data is being submitted) Automatically loaded NAIC Company Code Automatically loaded NAIC Group Code Automatically loaded Coverage Identifier Automatically loaded Number of claims open at the beginning of the period Number of claims opened during the period Number of claims closed during the period, with payment Number of claims closed during the period, without payment Number of claims open at the end of the period Median days to final payment Number of claims closed with payment within 0-30 days Number of claims closed with payment within 31-60 days Number of claims closed with payment within 61-90 days Number of claims closed with payment within 91-180 days Number of claims closed with payment within 181-365 days Number of claims closed with payment beyond 365 days Number of claims closed without payment within 0-30 days Number of claims closed without payment within 31-60 days Number of claims closed without payment within 61-90 days
+ID Description 2-21 Number of claims open at the beginning of the period 2-22 Number of claims opened during the period 2-23 Number of claims closed during the period, with payment 2-24 Number of claims closed during the period, without payment 2-25 Number of claims open at the end of the period 2-26 Median days to final payment 2-27 Number of claims closed with payment within 0-30 days 2-28 Number of claims closed with payment within 31-60 days 2-29 Number of claims closed with payment within 61-90 days 2-30 Number of claims closed with payment within 91-180 days 2-31 Number of claims closed with payment within 181-365 days 2-32 Number of claims closed with payment beyond 365 days 2-33 Number of claims closed without payment within 0-30 days 2-34 Number of claims closed without payment within 31-60 days 2-35 Number of claims closed without payment within 61-90 days 2-36 Number of claims closed without payment within 91-180 days

-Number of claims closed without payment within 91-180 days Number of claims closed without payment within 181-365 days Number of claims closed without payment beyond 365 days Number of suits open at beginning of the period Number of suits opened during the period Number of suits closed during the period Number of suits open at end of period
+2-37 Number of claims closed without payment within 181-365 days 2-38 Number of claims closed without payment beyond 365 days 2-39 Number of lawsuits open at beginning of the period 2-40 Number of lawsuits opened during the period 2-41 Number of lawsuits closed during the period 2-42 Number of lawsuits open at end of period 2-43 Number of lawsuits closed with consideration for the consumer.

-Homeowners Underwriting
+Schedule 3-Homeowners Underwriting Activity